evkx/evkx.github.io/content/models/volvo/c40/C40_Recharge_Single_Motor/_index.md

 The battery has a gross capacity of 69kWh and a net capacity of 66kWh, meaning you have a 3kWh buffer for protection.
 (4,3%).
 The Lithium-Ion battery uses [NMC technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

 The [WLTP range](../../../../guides/understandingrange/wltp) varies from 478 to 466 km (297-290 mi), depending on car options.
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
-The consumption is between 13,8kWh/100km for the basic version and 14,2kWh/100km for the top trim version for the WLTP standard test.
+The consumption is between 13.8kWh/100km for the basic version and 14.2kWh/100km for the top trim version for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 205kW.
 A full charge from 0 - 100% would take 85 minutes, while a more common scenario of 10-80% would take 32 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 5% to 54%, resulting in an actual charge speed, including time loss on 90kW.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 5% to 54%, resulting in an actual charge speed, including time loss, of 90kW.
 Each charge session would take 21 minutes and 28 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 28kWh/100km, 1000km will take 10 hours and 44 minutes to drive.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 28kWh/100km, 1000km will take 10 hours and 44 minutes.
 This trip will require seven charge session(s) charging from 5% to 52%.
 The total time lost for charging up the battery will be 144 minutes.

 ### Onboard charger